cardano-foundation/CIPs/CIP-1694/README.md

 There will be a short [bootstrapping phase](#bootstrapping-phase) during which rewards will be earned for stake delegation etc. and may be withdrawn at any time.
-After this phase, although rewards will continue to be earned for block delegation etc., reward accounts will be **blocked from withdrawing any rewards** unless their associated stake credential is also delegated to a DRep (either pre-defined or registered).
+After this phase, although rewards will continue to be earned for block delegation etc., reward accounts will be **blocked from withdrawing any rewards** unless their associated stake credential is also delegated to a DRep.
 This helps to ensure high participation, and so, legitimacy.

 > **Note**
 >